Billi7676/abs_mn_install/Readme.md

 Some warnings may occure, for example if you run the script twice for some reason.

-When script finished you are presented with two lines that you need to add them to your crontab using the next command.
-You can select them with your mouse to be copied in clipboard.

-	crontab -e

-Paste the two lines at the end of the crontab file, save and close it.

 You can now start the ABS daemon with this command:

 	absoluted -daemon